Chieze-Franklin/nuggs/posts/2023/01/12/testing123.md

 >
 > The content of this post was scaffolded with the help of ChatGPT

-Publishing posts from GitHub to Medium is a great way to share your technical content with a wider audience.
+Publishing posts from GitHub to Medium is a great way to share your technical content with a broader audience.
 By connecting your GitHub repository to Medium, you can automatically publish your posts to the platform and reach a larger audience.

 To get started, you will need to create an account on Medium if you don't have one already.
 Click on your account icon and go to **Manage publications**